 — Jeff Eisenberg, marketing optimization strategist

 You either need to learn more about today’s online environment, or you need to hire the right company for the task.

 Keep in mind that optimizing your site for Google isn’t your main objective.
 The ultimate goal is new patients.
 You can have great rankings, but if you’re not getting new patients, your SEO efforts are in vain.
 It isn’t an overnight strategy that occurs once and solves all your problems.
 It’s a continuous process that must be monitored and re-evaluated to ensure its efficacy.

 As search engines evolve, our optimization tactics must evolve as well.
 So if you feel that SEO hasn’t worked for you in the past, it might be time for a do-over.

 SEO is only one step for getting new patients from the Internet.
-Download our free eBook below for 10 more easy-to-implement strategies.
+Download our free eBook below for the other 4 factors of new patient success.